release-engineering/operators-manifests-push-service/README.md

 field `file`.
 See `curl` examples bellow.

 If `<version>` is omitted:
-* the latest release version will be incremented and used [not implemented]
+* the latest release version will be incremented and used (for example from `2.5.1` to `3.0.0`)
 * for new repository a default initial version will be used (`DEFAULT_RELEASE_VERSION` config option)

+`<version>` must be unique for repository.
+Quay doesn't support overwriting of releases.

 #### Replies